Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a brief recap of the car insurance concepts touched on in this article.
+The following is a quick review of the ideas that were touched on in this article.

-• Drivers can save up to $190 per year just by quoting online in advance
+• You may be able to save around $190 per year just by quoting online in advance

 Rates by Driver Age